-WELD 230 Layout & Fabrication Lecture
+WELD 230 LAYOUT & FABRICATION LECTURE

+1 credit.
+1 hour.
+(Lecture 1 HOUR.)
 Prerequisite: WELD 130 and one WELD 100 level lecture & one WELD 100 level lab.

 Student will learn and apply basic rigging operations to material handling.
 Mathematical formulas, geometrical principles, and charts associated with fabrication will be emphasized.
 The safe and proper use of fabrication tools and equipment will be stressed.

-WELD 231 Layout & Fabrication Lab
+WELD 231 LAYOUT & FABRICATION LAB

 Prerequisite: WELD 230 and one WELD 100 level lecture & one WELD 100 level lab.

 Layout and fit-up operations will be presented which include selection and use of shop tools and equipment, processing materials, and fabrication safety.
 Processed parts will be assembled and welded using shop prints with welding symbols.